Indiana Supreme Court

 Indiana’s caseload measurement system employs a standard methodology used by many state court systems and the National Center for State Courts to compare trial court caseloads.
 Based on time studies and actual case file audits, a WCL system ascribes relative “weights” measured in minutes to each new case filed in Indiana’s trial courts of record.

-The Indiana Supreme Court has defined, in Administrative Rule 8, thirty-six different case types that are used to designate new filings.
+The Indiana Supreme Court has defined, in Administrative Rule 8, thirty-nine different case types that are used to designate new filings.
 Without a WCL system, each of the case types, whether a murder of infraction, would receive a weight or count of “one”.
 A WCL system provides the basis for relative comparison between the different case types and allows courts and court policy makers to determine the resources necessary to handle the courts’ caseloads.

 The original WCL study involved more than 200 judicial officers who maintained time sheets for specific periods of time.
 During the first phase of the study, the Committee developed a list of specific case actions that occur before, during, and after a case.
 The list included pretrial motions, jury trials, research, hearings, and post-judgment actions such as probation revocation, motions for modification of support, and remanded trial after an appeal.
 The participating judicial officers maintained time sheets recording how long each of these particular actions took.
 The next phase of the study involved auditing thousands of randomly selected case files, some already closed for many years and others still active.
 The audit revealed how often each of the specific case actions occurred in particular case types.
 The consultant then analyzed all the collected data to determine, based on a statewide average, how often these actions occurred in each case type and how many minutes were attributed to each action.
 The data resulted in the establishment of a statewide average of relative time, in minutes, for handling each of the case types.